Perform Insulation Resistance Test to Identify Faulty String

 Insulation Resistance Test Overview

-Insulation resistance (or Megger) testing is performed by “injecting” potential onto the conductor in the form of DC voltage, with a second conductor or ground conductor as a reference point.
+Insulation resistance testing is performed by “injecting” potential onto the conductor in the form of DC voltage, with a second conductor or ground conductor as a reference point.
 Any “leakage" of the potential indicates a fault in the insulation.

-- Klein ET600 Tester in 1000V mode
+- Insulation Resistance Tester in 1000V test mode (Tesla recommends Klein ET600)

 Identify the Faulty String